 Two seasons ago, Rachel’s youth level 2 team, the ProAthletics ShowStoppers won nine of its 10 National competitions (seven as Grand Champs) including CHEERSPORT during which the team scored second highest among more than 900 teams.
 She was a member of the USASF’s highest ranking youth team for two years in a row as its All Levels champion.

 A highlight of the 2012-13 season was when ShowStoppers, competing as a youth level 3 team, won its division at NCA-Dallas.
 This time the sisters, now coach and athlete, received their first NCA jackets, together.

 But cheering is more than rings, jackets and awards.
-Becky apprenticed at her cheer gym in her last year as a an athlete and is a coach of two teams.
-She has transitioned nicely from “one of the team” to the authority figure.
+Becky apprenticed at her cheer gym in her last year as a an athlete and is now a coach of two teams and fully respected staff member.
+She has transitioned from “one of the team” to the authority figure.
 She will continue to share her passion for cheering with young athletes but more importantly Becky is a great role model.
 Rachel has just started her life as an AllStar and I look forward to another decade of being a Cheer Mom.

 After that, who knows?
 Cheer Granny…

-Lisa D. Welsh is a member of the United States All Star Federation’s Parent Action Committee.
+Lisa D. Welsh is an alum of the United States All Star Federation’s Parent Action Committee.